-Chef Sam ends with this amazing grilled veggie sandwich that also includes a delicous and easy spread on that toasted foccacio bread.
+Chef Sam ends with this amazing grilled veggie sandwich that also includes a delicious and easy spread on that toasted focaccia bread.
 Who says gilled veggies are boring?
 For this recipe you definitely have to watch the video.

 Grilled zucchini is such an easy appetizer or side dish to serve at your summer BBQ.